Pedro Moreno (soldier)

-Pedro Moreno Gonzalez (Lagos de Moreno, Jalisco, Mexico, January 18, 1775 – Guanajuato, October 27, 1817), was an insurgent in the Mexican War of Independence.
+Pedro Moreno Gonzalez (January 18, 1775 – October 27, 1817), was an insurgent in the Mexican War of Independence.

 Early days

 Moreno was born in Hacienda de La Daga, a community in the Mexican city of Villa de Santa María de los Lagos (later renamed Lagos de Moreno in his honor), the son of Manuel Moreno de Ortega y Verdín de Villavicencio and María del Rosario González de Hermosillo y Márquez.
 He studied in the Guadalajara seminary.

-At the end of the 18th century he went back to his home town and became a trader.
+At the end of the 18th century, he went back to his home town and became a trader.
 He married Rita Pérez Jiménez.

 Start of the fight

 At his hacienda La Sauceda, he organized the farmers to fight against the Spaniards.
 His headquarters was Fuerte del Sombrero, where Francisco Javier Mina joined Pedro Moreno's forces.
 In this fort, they fought until August 15 of 1817 when they had to evacuate the fort because of a Spanish attack.

 Once out of the fort, the locations of all their battles were: El Bajío and Los Altos de Jalisco.
 Pedro Moreno and Francisco Javier Mina went back to the Fuerte del Sombrero.